Celebrations Speech Group

 Speech Therapist & Pediatric Speech Pathologist located in Brentwood, CA & Stockton, CA & Elk Grove, CA

 Speech disorders like stutters are a common problem that can make communication challenging and often embarrassing.
-If you or your child has symptoms of a speech disorder, the expert speech-language therapists at Celebrations Speech Group in Brentwood, California, can help, even when other approaches are unsuccessful.
+If you or your child has symptoms of a speech disorder, the expert speech-language therapists at Celebrations Speech Group in Brentwood, Stockton, and Elk Grove, California, can help, even when other approaches are unsuccessful.
 Call Celebrations Speech Group to find out more or book an appointment online today.